karlm89/learning_react/README.md

 # Learning React

-These are notes from the Crash Course.
+These are notes from the [React Crash Course](https://www.youtube.com/watch?v=sBws8MSXN7A&amp;t=510s).
 This is just the basics : no state manager, or hooks.

 ## Installing React